-Thank you for your interest in the Associate Degree Nursing Program at Navarro College.
+Thank you for your interest in the Associate Degree Nursing program at Navarro College.
 We are committed to promoting the best possible educational experience for our students.
-NC ADN faculty engage in evidence-based practices, attend annual nursing education training, and comply with nationally recognized professional and ethical standards.
+Navarro College nursing faculty have evidence-based practices, attend annual nursing education training, and comply with nationally recognized professional and ethical standards.
 We are proud of our high student and customer satisfaction scores.
 The Navarro College ADN program is known for

 The Traditional Associate Degree Nursing program is a two-year curriculum which leads to an Associate in Applied Science degree.
 The curriculum includes classroom learning activities, campus skills labs, faculty-directed low tech clinical simulation experiences, and clinical agency learning experiences.
 Graduates who meet eligibility requirements as mandated by the Texas Board of Nursing and who successfully complete the NCLEX-RN licensure examination are eligible to begin practice as registered nurses.